-Chris Mackey is a clinical psychologist with over 40 years clinical experience across public psychiatric hospital and private practice settings.
+Chris Mackey is a clinical psychologist with over 40 years’ clinical experience and a board member of The Coincidence Project.
 He is author of the book, The Positive Psychology of Synchronicity.
 One of his key roles in 10 years as a senior clinical psychologist in psychiatric hospitals was to help differentiate psychosis from other mental health conditions, including complex trauma reactions.
 Whereas he was initially very skeptical that any coincidences occurred beyond random chance, his own experience and clients’ stories have convinced him that some coincidences are so striking, so frequent or so meaningful that they cannot be explained away by chance alone.

 Many people feel overwhelmed if they start to experience a huge increase of weird coincidences.
 This may be especially unsettling if people haven’t experienced such frequent or striking coincidences before.
 It can be hard to make to make any sense of them.

 In such situations people may fear that they are going mad.
 Otherwise, they might believe that their experiences are genuine and meaningful, but family members or friends might think they are becoming mentally ill.
 For example, If the person is especially excited or energized by such experiences, it can seem to others that they are suffering from a bipolar disorder.

 This raises the question of how you can tell the difference between non-ordinary states of consciousness, which overlap with recognised spiritual or mystical phenomena, and psychosis.
 This is a complex question as it can be difficult even for mental health professionals to tell the difference.
 Some people might even be experiencing a combination of both.
 It can be even more complicated when people have also experienced significant trauma reactions including dissociative symptoms, which may also have overlapping features with psychosis, including hearing voices.